-- Trunk armour is to be erected around the retained trees (Tree 2 Group) before construction commences (see Appendix 8). - The distance from the tree trunk to the TPZ fence is specified in Tree Schedule in clause 5.0 'Assessment of VTA, Impact & Tree Protection Measures' and highlighted.
+- TPZ fencing is to be erected around the retained tree (Tree 1) before construction commences (see Appendix 8). - The distance from the tree trunk to the TPZ fence is specified in Tree Schedule in clause 5.0 'Assessment of VTA, Impact & Tree Protection Measures' and highlighted.
 N.B: This is a radius, not diameter. - The TPZ fence is to be constructed of two (2) metres high temporary chain wire fencing.
 This is preferable to star pickets as it would require them to be hammered into the ground which could damage roots.
 This action will greatly reduce the stress on the trees.
 The TPZ fence should be left in place until the landscaping phase of construction begins as per AS 4687:2007 Temporary fencing and hoardings (Australian Standard®, 2007). - Temporary ground protection should be used around works area where TPZ fencing is unable to be installed due to limited space. - TPZ signage as per Appendix 7 to be attached to TPZ fencing.
-The lettering should comply with AS 1319-1994 Safety signs for the occupational environment (Australia Standard®, 1994).
+The lettering should comply with AS 1319-1994 Safety signs for the occupational environment (Australia Standard®, 1994). - Project arborist to supervise the installation of stormwater pipe in the easement through No. 52 Melrose Street.